typpo/quickchart-docs/documentation/chart-maker.md

 ## Advanced API features

-If you are willing to dive into the JSON/Javascript configuration, get even more control over the apperance and behavior of your chart.
+If you are willing to dive into the JSON/Javascript configuration, get even more control over the appearance and behavior of your chart.
 See [main API documentation](/documentation/) for details.

 ## Need help?